isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-10-01-post-lee-kip-lin-kampung-boy-conservateur.md

 #### **Professor Tse Swee Ling's Impressions of Lee Kip Lin**

-I have known him for more than 40 years, from working in “Team 3” to teaching in NUS.
+I have known him for more than 40 years, from working in Team 3 to teaching in NUS.
 He’s really a good boss ... whenever there was some argument, unhappiness amongst staff or whatever [in Team 3], he will always help to settle and he’s very good in human relationships.
 And the staff respect[ed] him.

 His book, <i>Singapore House</i>, it’s not only about the architecture.
 He actually took the effort to find out about the lives of the people who lived there.